kittrick/km_tools/README.md

 This plugin is in active development and has only been tested on a Mac.
 Use at your own discretion!

 ## History
+###Version 1.2.1
+    Added a new helper class and fixed a bug with cursor icons.
 ###Version 1.2
     Updated License Information and cleaned up folder structure.
 Added to github.
 ###Version 1.1